aAakrit/Devops_Project/README.md

 # Devops_Project
-A Beginner level devops CICD Pipeline for a Web Application created for Devops class project MUJ'24
+A Beginner level devops project for devloping a CICD Pipeline for a Web Application Created for Devops class project MUJ'24